orbuluh/cpp/talks/misc/concurrency_in_cpp_part2.md

 ```

 - What we are interested is `hardware_destructive_interference_size`, the distance implies, if you are closer than this, you will have "destructive interference", e.g. one variable could lock the other one.
-- On the other hand, `hardware_constructive_interference_size` guarantee that, if you are closer than the value, then caching one variable must bring the other one into cache(line) together.
+- On the other hand, `hardware_constructive_interference_size` (seems to me just the same thing with different angle.)
+Say variable is aligned on position 0.
+Then, if another variable B is within the `hardware_constructive_interference_size` bytes, then we don't need to load from main memory as we've loaded the whole cacheline while accessing A. So it's "constructive".

 ## Strong and weak compare-and-swap